iCIRLab/icir_object_estimation/README.md

 Kimm Object Estimation
 =============
-This is a object estimation implementation with extended kalman filter
+This is an object estimation implementation with extended kalman filter